Press "Enter" to skip to content

 www.tapsbugler.com/taps-at-the-tomb-of-the-unknown-soldier/

 The Vietnam Unknown was later identified as Air Force Lieutenant Richard Blassie and reburied at Jefferson Barracks National Cemetery in Missouri.
-My connection to this is my arrangement of “Goin’ Home” that was played by the US Army Band as the casket was moved from the Tomb to a waiting hearse during the dis-interment ceremony in May, 1998.
+My connection to this is my arrangement of “Goin’ Home,” which was played by the US Army Band as the casket was moved from the Tomb to a waiting hearse during the disinterment ceremony in May 1998.

 The crypt is now marked with the words “Honoring and Keeping Faith with America’s Missing Servicemen 1958-1975” as a reminder of the commitment of the Armed Forces to the fullest possible accounting of missing service members.

-On November 7, 2021 Taps For Veterans will honor the centennial of the Unknown Soldier and commemorate the sounding of Taps at the Tomb for 100 years.
-At a special ceremony at Arlington National Cemetery we will remember the lives of Frank Witchey, George Myers, and Patrick Mastroleo as well as all the buglers who sounded the call over the past century.
+On November 7, 2021, Taps For Veterans honored the centennial of the Unknown Soldier and commemorated the sounding of Taps at the Tomb for 100 years.
+The ceremony at Arlington National Cemetery remembered the lives of Frank Witchey, George Myers, and Patrick Mastroleo, as well as all the buglers who sounded the call over the past century.

 Information on TAPS IN HONORED GLORY can be found BY CLICKING HERE